iceberg-young/so.setting/README.md

 so.setting
 ==========

-When using JSON for configuration file, there is a scenario (*gap?*) that the program brings a *default* configuration, while the user can provides a *custom* one to override **part** of it.
+When using JSON in configuration files, there is a scenario (*gap?*) that the program brings a *default* configuration, while the user can provides a *custom* one to override **part** of it.